See Also: Local Playback of Published Content Doesn’t Work with Flash Player 23 and Later

 After uploading your published content to a web server, give learners the URL for the story.html file.

-If you don't have access to a web server, here are a couple free options to consider:
+If you don't have access to a web server, here are some free options:

 If you're using a learning management system (LMS) to distribute your Storyline content and track results, publish for LMS, then click the Zip option on the Publish Successful dialog.
 Upload the zip file to your LMS and give learners the URL for your course.